-This transcript is from an interview with her done by Nancy Metzger in 2000, prior to the creation of the Overbeck Project.
-In it, Helen describes life in the early 20th century, including her uncle's career as an inventor working from the family's carriage house, local corner stores, movie theaters, children's games, the schools she attended, neighbors and their houses, and life during World War I. The details she provides about operating early cars are unique to this collection.
+Nancy Metzger interviewed Miss Au in 2000, prior to the creation of the Overbeck Project.
+In the interview Miss Au describes life in the early 20th century, including her uncle's career as an inventor working from the family's carriage house, local corner stores, movie theaters, children's games, the schools she attended, neighbors and their houses, and life during World War I. The details she provides about operating early cars are unique to this collection.

 METZGER: When did your family first come to Capitol Hill?